pesto-students/p4-divjot-shoreya27/Week-1/readme.md

 ![Browser Components Architecture](./browserComponentArchitecture.png "Browser Components Architecture")

+### Work Of Browser

+1. **DNS RESOLUTION**

+   1. Once a user enters a url, browser reaches nearby DNS server
+   2. Get that URL converted to specific IP address
+   3. Then this IP address is hit by the browser

+2. **HTTP EXCHANGE**

+   1. Once browser knows where to go, it starts a communication using TCP protocol
+   2. This is what http exchange
+   3. Way for browser to communicate its need to server and server to reply back

+3. **PARSING**

+   1. Building DOM & CSSOM tree
+   2. Combining trees together to form render tree

+4. **RENDERING**

+   1. Layout
+   2. Painting

+5. **FINALISING**
+   1. user can now browse the page

 ### How Rendering Engine works?

 Rendering engine i a piece of software which actually parse the recieved